brianglass/anastasis/files/allstscan.md

 ------------------------------------------------------------------------

-This Translation Â© Archimandrite Ephrem, 1997
+This Translation © Archimandrite Ephrem, 1997

 ------------------------------------------------------------------------

-All texts and translations on this page are copyright to Archimandrite Ephrem Â©
+All texts and translations on this page are copyright to Archimandrite Ephrem ©

 **This page was last updated on 03 November 2008**